 - Rue du Sault-au-Matelot is a street that makes you feel like you are in Soho New York!
 It is less narrow than the other streets and features some taller/wider buildings that I can very much picture myself living in!
 What a dream

 - Rue Sainte-Anne is a street on the upper side of the steps.
 It is a great place to come at night with lots of live performers lining the streets!
 It also is across from the Holy Trinity church- another remarkable building!

 Discover this unique and impressive site with its 83-meters fall!
 No offence to Niagara Falls but this is way more beautiful ( and 100 feet higher!!).
-You feel like you are immersed in nature here with suspension bridges, trails surrounding the site and cascading stairs that can even bring you up close and personal to the waterfall.
+You feel like you are immersed in nature here with suspension bridges, easy hiking trails surrounding the site and cascading stairs that can even bring you up close and personal to the waterfall.
 It was a site to behold!
 If you are into Rock climbing, they also have that on site and if stairs or trails aren’t for you- they have a Cable car that runs from one side to the other.
 Definitely do not miss this!
 I would save about a 1/2 day for this spot and pair it with my next recommendation on the list ( see below/ Île d’Orleans)

 Picture being in a European city but in just 20 minutes you can transport yourself to a little island that feels like you are in wine country!
 Called Île d’Orleans, this little island smack in the center of the Saint Lawrence River, is the ultimate retreat if you want to escape the city.
 You can certainly spend an entire day there if you wanted to and I would recommend doing that if you have 4 days in the city.